Crawl Budget Mastery: Optimizing Site Visibility through Effective Search Engine Crawling

 Stay Data-Driven

 Tools like Google Analytics, Bing Webmaster Tools, and Google Search Console are all very useful sources of data.
-It is pointless to worry about crawl budget if you do not even have any log files or Search Console reports to use as a reference point.
+It is pointless to worry regarding crawl budget if you do not even have any log files or Search Console reports to use as a reference point.

 Make sure that you have actual information to work with.
 If your site slows down or crawlers begin to encounter server errors, make sure you can figure out why, whether that means using Google Search Console or digging into the code of your site itself.